GSA/emerging-technology-atlas/pages/connect.md

 description: ""
 ---

 The Emerging Citizen Technology Office relies on a robust community of policy-makers, government, industry, and academia to share knowledge, partner on new initiatives, and participate in workshops and pilots.
-Our community grows by six federal managers per day and we encourage you to connect with us to stay informed and contribute to our latest initiatives, project wikis, and repositories.
+Our community grows by six federal managers per day and we encourage you to connect with us to stay informed and contribute to our latest initiatives.

 ***